quantumxt/momobot_gazebo/README.md

 ## Installation
 Git clone the repository & place the directories in your workspace (E.g. catkin_ws).
-Compile the workspace (catkin_make) and packages should be compiled.
+Compile the workspace (catkin_make) and the packages should be ready to use.

 ## Usage
 ``` Coming soon! ```